 Like an unspoken insurance policy, I thought that the more I contributed to others, surely, the more they would give back to me.
 Right?
 Wrong!
 I attracted people in my life who were more than happy to take and take and keep on taking, and I ended up depleted, resentful, and empty.

 This is a perfect example of life reflecting back to me a part of myself that I refused to acknowledge.
 I didn’t love or respect myself and allowed people to treat me the same.

 The flip side of people-pleasing is resentment and hostility.
 Even if people did respond graciously to my efforts, I couldn’t allow myself to genuinely receive their kindness and, instead, stockpiled animosity.
 Because I didn’t like myself, I was numb to most considerations that did come my way.
 Compliments slid off of me like a Teflon frying pan.
 In order to keep up the pleasant, people-pleasing front, the bitterness I felt got buried until it erupted in angry outbursts or came out passive-aggressively.

 The Dalai Lama had this to say about taking care of your own needs, which he calls being wise selfish:

-I’m not a people pleaser anymore, and, in fact, I’d bet that some would say I’ve gone too far in the other direction and gotten too comfortable saying “No.” While rehabilitating from a brain injury, the result of a pill-popping suicide attempt (the ultimate passive aggressive act), I had to learn to say “No” and meet my own needs.
+I’m not a people pleaser anymore, and, in fact, I’d bet that some would say I’ve gone too far in the other direction and gotten too comfortable saying “No.” While rehabilitating from a brain injury, the result of a pill-popping attempt to end my life, I had to learn to say “No” and meet my own needs.

 First and foremost, I have to meet my own needs because I figured out that, before having anything to offer anyone else freely, I’ve got to give to myself.
 The brain injury taught me how to make myself a priority because I absolutely had to in order to recover.